votca/votca/share/doc/DEVELOPERS_GUIDE.md

   * in functions/classes, the { is in the next line
   * for for loops, if, ..., the { is n the same line as if,for

+### Auto ###
+  * avoid using auto unless the type is very long, the reason being auto obscures the underlying type and can make it difficult to discern what a variable is meant to be used for

 ### Classes ###
   * normally begin in upper case
   * exceptions: classes which define "small" types (e.g. `vec`, `matrix`)